-A: A compromise with one or more creditors1 generally involves an agreement between a borrower and a creditor in which a creditor agrees to accept less than the full amount owed in full satisfaction of an outstanding debt.
+A: A compromise with one or more creditors1 generally involves an agreement between a borrower and a creditor in which a creditor agrees to accept less than the full amount owed in full satisfaction of an outstanding debt, unless such an agreement is included in the original terms of the loan (e.g., forgivable loan or forgivable promissory note).
 A creditor can be a natural person or an entity, but is often a financial institution that extends credit and typically charges interest on a loan.
 In general, for purposes of Form U4 Question 14K, any agreement between a borrower and a creditor that changes only the terms of the repayment and does not result in a decrease in the full amount owed does not constitute a compromise with a creditor.
-(Originally posted 03/23/12)
+(Originally posted 03/23/12; revised 04/13/20)